qlova/tech/gpu/Readme.md

 # GPU
-PLEASE NOTE: this package has recently gone through a complete redesign and the opengl driver needs to be rewritten.

-A high-level Go module for high-performance GPU operations.
+A high-level Go module for cross-platform GPU operations.
-This package currently is being developed against OpenGL 4.6
-\+ `ARB_bindless_texture`, however this package
-has been built so that other GPU drivers can be developed.

-This package aims to be as performant as possible by minimizing the number of C drawcalls being made (multidraw indirect) and aims to use cache-friendly data structures and patterns.
-At the same-time, this package is meant to be easier to work with than low-level GPU drivers such as `OpenGL`/`Vulkan`.
-Common 3D workflows are standardised and opionated.

 ## Shaders
-Shaders are written in Go using DSL that will be translated into the appropriate shading language for any supported gpu drivers, currently bare-bones GLSL is supported.
+Shaders are written in Go using DSL that will be translated into the appropriate shading language for any supported gpu drivers, currently bare-bones GLSL (100/110) is supported.

 (Check out the source for the `gpu.Textured` type, which implements a basic texturing shader)